Aniruddhsinh03/proxy_rotation/README.md

-# Quotes Scraper with Proxy Rotation
+# Proxy management for web scraping

 This project is a Scrapy-based web scraper designed to scrape quotes from [quotes.toscrape.com](http://quotes.toscrape.com/) with proxy rotation support using the `scrapy-rotating-proxies` middleware.
 The proxy rotation helps in avoiding IP bans and throttling by the target website.